novenera/fta-marketplace-tech/docs/intro.md

 #### [prev](./welcome.md) | [home](./welcome.md)  | [next](./concepts.md)

+### Why are we here
+- Follow-up to the Azure Marketplace: Intro session

 ### Goals
 - To help simplify the publishing transactable offers to the Commercial Marketplace
     - SaaS Transact